port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/istio.md

 This `blueprints.json` file defines the following blueprints:

-- Cluster
+- Cluster;
-- Namespace
+- Namespace;
-- Node
+- Node;
-- Pod
+- Pod;
-- Workload \*
+- Workload \*;
-- Istio Gateway
+- Istio Gateway;
-- Istio VirtualService
+- Istio VirtualService.

 :::note

 - `Workload` is an abstraction of Kubernetes objects which create and manage pods.
-By creating this Blueprint, you can avoid creating a dedicated Blueprint per Workload type, all of which will likely look pretty similar.
+By creating this blueprint, you can avoid creating a dedicated blueprint per Workload type, all of which will likely look pretty similar.
   Here is the list of kubernetes objects `Workload` will represent:

-* Deployment
+* Deployment;
-* ReplicaSet
+* ReplicaSet;
-* StatefulSet
+* StatefulSet;
-* DaemonSet
+* DaemonSet.

 :::